ANSHIKA-VERMA09/ANSHIKA-VERMA09/README.md

 ### 👩‍💻 About Me

 Hey there!
-I'm Anshika, a third-year engineering student who talks to code more than people — and sometimes the code talks back (in errors) 😅.
+I'm Anshika, a fourth-year engineering student who talks to code more than people — and sometimes the code talks back (in errors) 😅.

 🚀 Passionate about turning ideas into websites, especially if they involve e-commerce carts, cool buttons, or the occasional AI magic.